OpenLineage/OpenLineage/website/docs/guides/airflow-quickstart.md

 ![](./docs/astro-lineage-view-dataset.png)

 Team `B` soon realizes that the schema has changed recently for the `counts` table!
-To fix the DAG, team `B` updates the `t2` task that calcuates the count total to use the new column name:
+To fix the DAG, team `B` updates the `t2` task that calculates the count total to use the new column name:

 ```diff
 query2 = PostgresOperator(